Woman Owned Business Tax Benefits: Everything You Need to Know

 How to Know if Your Business Qualifies as a Minority-Owned Business under SBA 8(a)

 The United States government’s Small Business Association offers programs and other resources that are designed to help minority and women owners build their companies.
-Some examples of the programs offered by the SBA are technical advice, management guidance, training workshops, and private counseling.
+Some examples of the programs offered by the SBA are:

 If you secure certification from the SBA 8(a) Business Development, you can use your certificate to access various government contracting opportunities.
 You can become certified under SBA 8(a) guidelines for free.
 So long as you meet the eligibility requirements set forth by the Business Development program, you can certify your woman-owned business.
 Even at an individual level, you may be able to qualify for this business program if you are considered socially or economically disadvantaged.